calebl42/potato2chip/README.md

-# Automated convertion for PyTorch models to PyRTL
+# Automated convertion from PyTorch models to PyRTL
 How to use:
   1. Save your PyTorch model using TorchScript to your working directory (recommended method):
      ```python